outdreamer/build-a-cure/docs/tasks/function_to_do.md

         - organization of competition in a problem market, for important optimizations only
         - market selection/optimization/automation

-  - make interface query output diagram

   - organize examples
     - label examples so they can be queried more structurally
     - query for logic in examples when implementing functions
     - give structural query example diagram for GANs + image compression problem

-  - generate default function list
+  - update default function list

   - add mapping for data sci use cases => tools